vlad17/vlad17.github.io/_posts/2017-01-24-semaphore-barrier.md

 `s.up()` doesn't guarantee any blocking either, and raises the number.

-If we wanted to make sure that only 5 threads executing `f()` (a function that we implement) ever printed `hello`, and we somehow pre-emptively set the state of semaphore `s` to `5`, then the following code would work:
+If we wanted to make sure that only 5 threads executing `f()` (a function that we implement) ever printed `hello`, and we somehow preemptively set the state of semaphore `s` to `5`, then the following code would work:

     def f():
         s.down()